 Today is the first day of autumn.
 A beautiful time of year.
 But historically speaking, in an age of superstitution, people associated this season with darker things.
 There was much for a colonial New Englander to fear during lengthening autumn nights.

 Fall always makes me think of Salem.
 And clearly, judging by the throngs of people who pack into the town as Halloween approaches, I’m not the only one.
 The Salem witch crisis began in late winter and continued for more than a year, so there is no particular reason to associate it with October.
 But the reasons for that are self-evident, I suppose.

 I’ve always felt that history is driven largely by personal politics.
 Larger economic, social and cultural factors do come into play.
 But when people do things, they are rarely thinking about the bigger picture.
 We generally do what is best for ourselves, our families and friends.
 For reasons that are quite personal, we tend to cooperate with the people we like, and we work against the people we don’t like.
 In some cases, our personal actions can have a ripple effect that affects history.
 The Salem Witch Trials are one of those cases in which personal choices, what at first seemed like small actions, had a tremendous impact on historical events.

-Paul Boyer and Stephen Nissenbaum explored the bitter factionalism within Salem Village (now Danvers, Massachusetts) in their groundbreaking work Salem Possessed: The Social Origins of Witchcraft, demonstrating the manner in which the Putnam family and the Porter family were at odds throughout the 1670s and 80s.
+Paul Boyer and Stephen Nissenbaum explored the bitter factionalism within Salem Village (now Danvers, Massachusetts) in their groundbreaking work Salem Possessed: The Social Origins of Witchcraft, demonstrating the manner in which the Putnam and Porter families were at odds throughout the 1670s and 80s.
 Their thesis has been reinforced by other historians including Frances Hill in A Delusion of Satan.
 The Putnams were farmers, conservative, and disliked change.
 The Porters an up and coming family, branching into maritime trade in adjacent Salem Town.
-They had a slightly more worldly view and were a bit more liberal in politics and religion.
+They had a more worldly view and were a bit more liberal in politics and religion.